CodingGagan/markdown_test/troubleshooting/troubleshoot-install.md

 ### Failed to download cost-analyzer Helm chart

-If your Kubecost installation fails and you are unable to download the cost-analyzer Helm chart from GitHub chart repository, run `helm repo update`, then run your install command again.
+If your nOps installation fails and you are unable to download the cost-analyzer Helm chart from GitHub chart repository, run `helm repo update`, then run your install command again.
 The install should run successfully.

 ### Cost-model container Go panic on Azure Kubernetes Service (AKS) when using the Files Container Storage Interface (CSI) driver

-Some AKS users have reported that the cost-model container in the kubecost-cost-analyzer pod will panic with the following message when using the [Azure Files Container Storage Interface (CSI) driver](https://learn.microsoft.com/en-us/azure/aks/azure-files-csi):
+Some AKS users have reported that the cost-model container in the nOps-cost-analyzer pod will panic with the following message when using the [Azure Files Container Storage Interface (CSI) driver](https://learn.microsoft.com/en-us/azure/aks/azure-files-csi):

 {% code overflow="wrap" %}
 ```